rcalixte/wayland-book/src/xdg-shell-basics/xdg-toplevel.md

 The title is often shown in window decorations, tasksbars, etc, whereas the app ID is used to identify your application or group your windows together.
-You might utilize these by setting your window title to "Application windows - The Wayland Protocol - Firefox", and your app ID to "firefox".
+You might utilize these by setting your window title to "Application windows &mdash; The Wayland Protocol &mdash; Firefox", and your app ID to "firefox".

 In summary, the following steps will take you from zero to a window on-screen: